ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 required.
 (Although modern setuptools works fine as well.)

 ### OK, so what now?

-> If you're an user of setuptools and came to this post after seeing this deprecation
-> warning,
-> [you should read the deprecation issue for solutions, **not here**][editable-deprecation].
-> The text below is geared towards technical users interested in learning more about how
-> Python packaging works.

 This release,
 [pip has deprecated support for the `setup.py develop` fallback][editable-deprecation]